 The Student Technology Fee Advisory Committee will evaluate proposals based on the following criteria:

-- The project deliverables will comply with one or more strategic goals articulated in the FSU Strategic Plan, as well as University IT strategy and technology architectural best practices.
+- The project is aligned with one or more strategic goals articulated in the FSU Strategic Plan, as well as University IT strategy and technology architectural best practices.

 - The project budget includes only allowable expenses (see below).

-- The project is consistent with Florida State University’s policies on the use of computing resources.

-- The project is aligned with Florida State University’s long‐term plan for instructional technology resources, promotes collaboration and sharing of instructional technology resources between academic and/or administrative units.
+- The project is consistent with Florida State University’s policies on the use of computing resources and makes efficient use of the University’s existing instructional technology resources, promotes collaboration and sharing of instructional technology resources between academic and/or administrative units.

 - The project is aligned with the COVID-19 response.

 Proposal budgets are expected to cover the costs of project implementation and the transition from project implementation to ongoing use.
 These costs may include equipment, software, personnel and expenses.